x-sheep/swift-property-based/README.md

 @Test(.shrinking) func checkSumInRange() async
 ```

 After shrinking, the new failing case is `[46, 97, 68, 23, 16]`, which sums to exactly `250`.
-The first few elements have been removed, which the middle element has been reduced to be closer to the edge.
+The first few elements have been removed, while the middle element has been reduced to be closer to the edge.

 When using the built-in generators and the `zip` function, shrinkers will also be composed.